-“Multi-Love” has quite an old-school authentic vibe to it both in terms of its sound and instrumentation.
+Multi-Love has quite an old-school authentic vibe to it both in terms of its sound and instrumentation.
 It has a very strong rhythmic feel in the drums and bass, while the added addition of horns and keyboards means this album has quite a poppy, almost Motown feel to it in places.
-This is a different path for the band, as previously their music held firm to that indie pop/dreamy psychedelic line, which I might add they did very effectively.
-But this new direction they have taken on this album is so damn catchy and sound so, so good.
-This is a late-60s/early-70s sound to my ears, but produced in a very contemporary fashion, I guess also highlighting Nielson’s skills as a producer more than anything and his strong ability to get the right sound for each song he composes.
+This is a different path for the band, as previously their music held firm to that indie-pop/dreamy psychedelic line, which I might add they did very effectively.
+However, the new direction they have taken on this album is so damn catchy and sounds so, so good.
+This sound is a late-60s/early-70s sound to my ears but produced in a very contemporary fashion, I guess also highlighting Nielson’s skills as a producer more than anything and his strong ability to get the right sound for each song he composes.